Part seven of Misplaced Fire

 “Right.
 Course.”
 Dinah made swirling motions in front of the liogon’s face and hummed until it fell asleep, then she touched the stone to its side.

 The sound of rushing wind filled the room.
-Fire flared out of the liogon and was sucked into the stone, glowed neon yellow at the end of the process.
+Fire flared out of the liogon and was sucked into the stone, which glowed neon yellow at the end of the process.

 “Better take this one home.
 Coming?”